 Art Levinson, Chairman of Genentech, on behalf of Apple’s Board said about Steve Jobs resignation, “Steve’s extraordinary vision and leadership saved Apple and guided it to its position as the world’s most innovative and valuable technology company.”

 Under Jobs, Apple soon began to thrive.
 Redesigning the Mac, becoming perhaps the best personal computer in the world, with the new OSX to go with it.

 Apple also led the digital music revolution with the iPod and iTunes.
 Reinvented the mobile phone with the iPhone and led mobile computing with the iPad.

 But such a leadership style does have its negatives.

-The challenges of an autocratic leadership style, no matter how much information is solicited in decision making, is that it underutilises employee creativity and collaboration.
+The challenge of an autocratic leadership style is that it underutilizes employee creativity and collaboration.
+No matter how much information is solicited in decision making.

 Lesson one: don’t change what doesn’t need changing

 “Apple is not going to change.”
-The transition to the new world under Cook.
+The transition to new world under Cook.

 Tim Cook wrote this in his first email as CEO when he took over from Steve Jobs in 2011 as Jobs had stepped down after diagnosed with cancer.